Crystal Structure Generation with Autoregressive Large Language Modeling: Discussion

 There are several limitations with the current approach.
 First, none of the structures of the dataset have site-occupancy disorder (fractional site occupancies).
 Therefore, CrystaLLM cannot generate disordered structures, and may not successfully generate structures for combinations of cell composition and space group that imply a disordered structure.
 An example is \ce{K2NaTiOF5}, which is reported to be an elpasolite, in the \textit{Fm$\bar{\mathit{3}}$m} space group ($Z$=4), with F and O species sharing the same crystal site \cite{pausewang1969alkali}.
 Another limitation is that the CIF files of the dataset were not all created using the same level of theory.
-The training set is derived from a combination of DFT sources using different settings, functionals, etc., which may make it difficult for the model, in some instances, to learn a consistent relationship between cell composition and detailed structure. \cite{hegde2023quantifying}
+The training set is derived from a combination of DFT sources using different settings, functionals, etc., which may make it difficult for the model, in some instances, to learn a consistent relationship between cell composition and detailed structure \cite{hegde2023quantifying}.

-Nevertheless, we believe that CrystaLLM will be a useful tool for CSG and materials informatics.
+Nevertheless, we believe that CrystaLLM will be a useful tool for crystal structure generation, which is quickly becoming a critical step in large scale materials discovery \cite{merchant2023scaling, ye2022novel}, and materials informatics.
 We plan to explore fine-tuning the model for physical property prediction tasks, such as the prediction of lattice thermal conductivity, where experimental data is relatively scarce. \cite{antunes2022machine} The architecture of the model allows it to be fine-tuned for either composition-based or structure-based prediction tasks.
 This implies that CrystaLLM may be the basis for a general-purpose materials informatics model, which can be used for generative tasks, and fine-tuned for property prediction tasks that require either composition or structure.
 If the model is able to transfer what it has learned about the world of atoms to these various predictive problems, it may prove to be a quite flexible tool relevant to many aspects of materials chemistry.